brunocarneiro/application-health-checker/README.md

 HOW AHC WORKS?

-  Each minute the program sends a HTTP Header for the configured sites.
-If the site does not respond, AHC sends an email to the site administrator and then continues monitoring.
+  Every minute the program sends a HTTP Header for the configured sites.
+If the site does not respond, AHC sends an email to the site administrator and then continue monitoring.

 HOW DO I BUILD AHC?